SAP-samples/btp-end-to-end-scenario-use-cases/build-code/README.md

 ## [Optional] Exercise 3: Consume External Service

 > [!Note]
-> To proceed with consuming external service, development and deployment of the CAP application needs to be completed as a prerequisite.
+> To proceed with consuming the external service, development and deployment of the CAP application needs to be completed as a prerequisite.

 1. [Update the Business Scenario](./document/add-remote-service/README.md)
 2. [Extend the Incident Management аpplication](./document/add-remote-service/extend-app-cf.md)